 Simple things you can do with a router

-These are steps anyone can do.
+These are steps anyone can take:

 - Give the router a restart — unplug it from power, wait for 10 seconds or so, then plug it back in.
 Now give it a few minutes to boot up fully.
 That might fix the issue.